munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 **3. You can only call a red function from within another red function.**

-You *can* call a blue function from with a red one.
+You *can* call a blue function from within a red one.
 This is kosher:

 ```javascript
 red_function doSomethingCarnelian() {